benjamin-smith/craft-healthcheck/README.md

 # Health Check plugin for Craft CMS

-Adds a health check route to your site to indicate that Craft is health and ready to accept web traffic from a load balancer.
+Adds a health check route to your site to indicate that Craft is healthy and ready to accept web traffic from a load balancer.

 ## Installation